Evaluation Methodology of MSU HDR Video Reconstruction Benchmark 2022: HLG

 These gamma curves are the most popular and are used in different cases.
 HLG is used in television broadcasting.
 PQ for showing movies.

 Please note that we use PQ to calculate some metrics, despite the fact that the purpose of the recovery is HLG.
-This is done because this gamma curve better reflects a person’s perception of brightness, which can give a greater correlation of metrics with subjective assessments.
+This is done because this gamma curve better reflects a person’s perception of brightness, which results in a greater correlation of metrics with subjective assessments.

 At the moment, we have published a study of only the HLG part.